hugomell/osfHYoungFFCWS/README.md

 ### On a remote machine

-The easiest way to use the p
+The easiest way to run the demonstration pipeline is by using a Gitpod workspace.

 ### On a local machine